 - Meditation and spiritual reading time

 One only has to step onto the campus of Our Lady of Mount Carmel School to know that we are a Catholic School.
 The cross is featured prominently on the outside of our facility and hall and several statues of our Blessed Mother adorn the campus.
 Each classroom has a prayer center with sacramentals such as crucifixes, statues of Mary and the saints, prayer books and candles.
 Prayer is a central part of our day here at OLMCS.
 The day begins with morning assembly where the student council leads the school in our school prayer.
 During the Advent and Lenten seasons there is a special devotional for that season, such as the Advent Wreath and Jesse Tree.
 Every class prays the Hail Mary at the noon angelus bells.
 Each class ends the day with prayer.
-Some classes use a special class prayer written by the students, while others recite traditional prayers, and this also a time for intentions.
+Some classes use a special class prayer written by the students while others recite traditional prayers and share special intentions.

 Community Service and Social Justice

-It has always been the call of the church to spread the gospel and serve the community.
-A variety of opportunities are provided to inform students of social justice needs both globally and locally.
-Middle school students must fulfill fifteen hours of community service a year, and the whole school donates to the less fortunate through the Holy Childhood Association donation boxes twice a year.
+Using Christ as our model to serve and answering the call of the Church to spread the gospel, Our Lady of Mount Carmel offers a variety of opportunities to inform students of social justice needs both globally and locally.
+Middle school students fulfill fifteen hours of community service a year in the areas of school, church, and community.
+The whole school commits to serving the community throughout the year in a variety of ways such as though beach clean ups, outreach to local retirement homes, and making lunches for the homeless.
+One of the key features of our annual Catholic Schools Week celebration is the Day of Service.
 The entire school community is encouraged to give to charitable causes, collect canned goods during Thanksgiving, and participate in the Giving Tree program sponsored by the parish.